angular/in-memory-web-api/README.md

 ### HTTP response data no longer wrapped in object w/ `data` property

-As of v0.5.0 (5 October 2017), the `dataEncapsulation` configuration default changed from `false` to `true`.
+As of v0.5.0 (5 October 2017), the `dataEncapsulation` configuration default changed from `true` to `false`.
 The HTTP response body holds the data values directly rather than an object that encapsulates those values, `{data: ...}`.
 This is a **breaking change that affects almost all existing apps!**

 See the [CHANGELOG](https://github.com/angular/in-memory-web-api/blob/master/CHANGELOG.md/#0.5.0) for the reason behind this change and how to quickly fix your code or revert to encapsulation.